Using Anima, you can now create fully responsive designs that can be resized in the browser preview, synced projects and generated code.

-If you’re using XD’s Responsive Resize today, you probably save a lot of time.
-Having a responsive behavior inside XD makes it easier to design for multiple screen sizes.
+If you’re using XD’s Responsive Resize, you probably save a lot of time.
+Having a responsive behavior inside your design makes it easier to design for multiple screen sizes.

-We’re thrilled to announce that with Anima for Adobe XD v1.0.7, Anima Prototypes fully support XD’s Responsive Resize.
-That means that viewing prototypes in the browser.
+We’re thrilled to announce that Anima Prototypes fully support XD's Responsive Resize.

 How Does it Work?

 An element’s responsive constraints are set in relation to its nearest parents.
-A parent can be an artboard, a group, or a component/symbol.
+A parent can be an artboard/frame, a group, or a component/symbol.